darwannn/snackwise-ordering-system/README.md

 - **Order management**: The business can view andmanage orders, and update order statuses.
 - **Customer accounts**: Customers can create and manage their own accounts, including viewing order history.
 - **Closed Dates**: Add specific dates where the business is closed to prevent costumers on placing order at that dates.
 - **QR Code**: Every order will generate an QR code which can be scanned by the admin to verify an order upon pick-up.
+- **Sales Report**: Able to view and print sales, can be filtered by: this week, this month, this year.

 ## Build with